amah853/amah853/README.md

 ## Some of my favorite projects include...

 ### 🎭 StageReader
-**A modern script-reading platform for theatre productions**
+**A modern application for script-reading in theatre.**

-- Read and navigate scripts easily
+- Read and navigate scripts easily with a distractionless interface
-- Designed for actors, directors, and stage managers
+- Designed by theatre people, for theatre people
 - Clean UI with fast performance

 🔗 https://stagereader.ahmad-mahrous.com